ar-shestopal/game-test-asignment/README.md

    ------------------------
 ```

-with row/column numbers and number of adjecent Holes (Mines) in every Cell.
-Holes(Mines) are marked with `X` to simplify testing.
+with row/column numbers and number of adjecent Holes (Holes) in every Cell.
+Holes(Holes) are marked with `X` to simplify testing.

 Also there is no validation of user input.